Jdyn/use-phoenix/README.md

 ## Note
 If you happen to come across this package somehow, note this is a very early stage and things probably don't work entirely.
 This has mainly been used internally by me and does not support or guarantee a lot of functionality outside of the "happy path" of Phoenix channels usage.
 The API is very subject to change quickly.

+If you do use this package, I would love to hear how it is working for you and any issues you find.

 ## Usage
 Usage of the hooks requires a `PhoenixProvider` to be placed somewhere within your application
 ```tsx